-This site provides resources for parents, grandparents, and tutors who want a child or older student to learn to read at home.
+This site provides resources for parents, grandparents and other relatives, and tutors who want a child or older student to learn to read at home.
+It can also be useful to people who are wanting to improve their own reading skills.

 The Articles page contains a list of resources, including: links, PDFs, resources, and videos – listed by topic.